custom-components/sensor.airthings_wave/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 hassio support for Airthings Wave, Airthings Wave Plus, and Airthings Wave Mini BLE environmental sensors.

+This component is cloudless and accomplishes this by communicating over bluetooth instead of using Airthings' cloud API.

 ![ScreenShot](ScreenShot.png)